fleapower/todo.asp/README.md

 3)  Edit the config.inc file.
 You MUST supply the location for todo.txt, done.txt, and the categories you want to use.
 4)  Go to http://yourserver/tododirectory/todotxt.asp

-Disclaimer #1:  I cut my teeth on VBScript writing this.
+Disclaimer #1:  I cut my teeth on VBScript writing this so please keep the criticism of the coding to yourself.
 If I were to rewrite it today, it would be much different (and almost definitely not an ASP using VBScript).
 However, I'm not inclined to rewrite it as it works and I don't want to spend the time doing it.
 If you have suggestions for bug fixes, let me know.
 However, I doubt I will incorporate any suggested improvements (unless they are bug fixes).
 I'll update it as I make changes.
 Please feel free to make a separate branch if you'd like to continue to develop the script.

-Disclaimer #2:  Backup your todo.txt file daily.
+Disclaimer #2:  Backup your todo.txt and archive files file daily.
 I offer this for free and as is.
+It has worked great for me, but may eat your todo.txt file.